Skip to main content

 large group of male students in uniform standing outside schoolA site was chosen at Forest Grove on four acres of land rented from Pacific University.
 Lt.
 Melville Wilkinson of the U.S. Army, secretary to General O.O.
 Howard, led the project.
 The government provided $5,000 to start the school.
 Lt.
 Wilkinson, with the help of eight Puyallup Indian boys, began construction on the buildings in 1880.
 The initial class of students consisted of 14 boys and four girls.
 All the students came from the State of Washington, 17 from the Puyallup Reservation on the Puget Sound and one boy from the Nisqually Reservation.
 These students were taught blacksmithing, shoemaking, carpentry, wagon making, girls’ industries, and advancement in their studies.

 Before 1883, Congress was going to appropriate a more significant amount of funds for Chemawa school.
-Several factors led to the search for a new site for the school, including local resistance to the school, a need for more land to teach farming skills and the destruction of the girls’ dormitory by fire in 1884.
+Several factors led to the search for a new site for the school, including local resistance to the school, a need for more land to teach farming skills, and the destruction of the girls’ dormitory by fire in 1884.

 At this point, officials looked at the temporary leased nature of the land and the poor drainage and began considering alternative sites around the Willamette Valley.
 Three sites were donated for the new school.
 Newberg offered 100 acres of heavily timbered land, 23 acres near Forest Grove with a pasture parcel of 75 acres approximately four miles away from the main site, and 171 partially cleared, sparsely timbered land in Salem served by a spur of the main railroad through the Willamette Valley.
 School officials chose the Salem site since it was close to the state capital and had the most acreage.